Exiaee/NYCY-PP25-1st-group-Final-Project/pHash_cuda/README.md

-# pHash_Serial_OpenMP_GCC_O3
+# pHash_cuda

-This project generates pHash values using 2 processing approaches in C++:
+This project generates pHash values using 3 processing approaches in C++:

-- Serial implementation with `-O3` optimization
-- OpenMP-based parallelism with `-O3` optimization
+- cuda1
+- cuda2
+- cuda3

 ## Overview

-The goal is to measure the elapsed time of pHash generation and comparison using different execution models, and evaluate performance and speedup benefits of parallel processing.
+The goal is to measure the elapsed time of pHash generation and comparison using different execution models, and evaluate performance and speedup benefits of cuda processing.

 ## Features

 - Compute pHash of images
 - Evaluate performance with:
-  - Serial C++ with `-O3` optimization
-  - OpenMP with `-O3` optimization
+  - cuda1
+  - cuda2
+  - cuda3

 ## Dependencies

-- GCC with OpenMP support
+- GCC 12.4.0 or later
+- CUDA 12.8
 - C++17 or later
 - stb_image for image loading (depending on version)